06. February 2020

 Interview with Cainthus’ CEO Aidan Connolly

-What is the potential that technology and improved cooperation can have for the agri-food industry?
+What is the potential that technology and improved cooperation can have for the agriculture and agri-food industry?
 We talked with Aidan Connolly about that at Farm & Food 4.0 in Berlin.

 By Sarah Liebigt

 Farm & Food: When you think about the funding part of innovation in agriculture: What’s missing, where could investors improve?

 Aidan Connolly: That depends on which side of the fence you are sitting on.
 From an investor perspective: A lot of startups don’t understand agriculture that well.
 So we have to help them bridge the gap between their technology and what their technology is capable of and how the farmer will gain value from that.
 So, suggesting to them to run tests on farms, do discussion groups with farmers, try to engage in some process of being sure that the advantages they see are advantages that farmers want.

 From a startup perspective: I think, startups are looking for help.
 They need help finding the right place to test and try out their ideas, their tech.